topconf/psql-change-owner/README.md

 # psql-change-owner
-Script for change owner on PostgreSQL database objects (beta)
+Script for change owner on PostgreSQL database objects to new role (beta)

 Usage:
 pco-sequences \<database\> \<new_role\>